The one thing that nearly all successful real estate investors have in common is that they wish they had started investing in real estate sooner.

 - Income-producing rental property generates consistent income month after month from single-family rental homes and apartment buildings.

 - Leverage (aka other people’s money) allows investors to put a little money down to maximize the amount of real estate purchased.
-At the time of this writing, interest rates are also at historic lows.

 - Depreciation is a non-cash deduction used to reduce the amount of taxable income.